Healthspace lets you explore health data and statistics for regions across New Zealand.

 Some indicators are updated less frequently, when data becomes available (such as with Census and New Zealand Health Survey data).

-Healthspace is run by the Environmental Health Indicators team at Massey University
+Healthspace is run by the Environmental Health Intelligence team at Massey University.

 How to cite